May is Mental Health Month 2023

 • Mental Health America’s 2023 Mental Health Month toolkit provides free, practical resources, including information about how an individual’s environment impacts their mental health, suggestions for making changes to improve and maintain mental well-being, and how to seek help for mental health challenges.

 • Your surroundings can impact if, how, and when your needs are met, which in turn affects your mental health.
 However, you can take steps to change your space and protect your well-being.

-• Life can be challenging, but every day shouldn’t feel hard or out of your control.
-If it does, one of the quickest and easiest ways to determine whether you are experiencing symptoms of a mental health condition is to take a mental health screening (see link at bottom of page).
+• If you constantly feel worried or sad about where you live, one of the quickest and easiest ways to determine whether you are experiencing symptoms of a mental health condition is to take a mental health screening at mhascreening.org.

 • Having safe, stable, and healthy home conditions set the foundation for achieving and maintaining good mental health.

 • For many people, not having a true “home base” to consistently return to can leave them feeling distressed, disconnected, or isolated.
 Stable housing allows individuals to develop routines and connections to their local community, which are beneficial for mental health.

 • Wherever you call “home,” it should give you feelings of comfort, support, and calmness.
 If not, there are things you can do to your space to help you be more productive, reach your goals, and improve your mental health.

 • The area, or ZIP code, that you live in plays a significant role in how healthy you are.